Jenguk42/CCNA/Routing/OSPF.md

 	![[Pasted image 20240828100026.png]]
 	- R1's cost to reach `192.168.4.0/24` is: 100 (R1 `G0/0`) + 100 (R2 `G1/0`) + 100 (R4 `G1/0`) = 300
 	- R1's cost to reach `2.2.2.2`, R2's loopback interface is: 100 (R1 `G0/0`) + 1 (R2 `L0`) = 101
+## OSPF LSA Types
+The OSPF LSDB is made up of LSAs.
+There are 11 types, and three important:
+- **Type 1 (Router LSA)**
+	- Every OSPF router generates this type of LSA.
+	- It identifies the router using its router ID.
+	- It also lists networks attached to the router's OSPF-activated interfaces.
+- **Type 2 (Network LSA)**
+	- Generated by the DR of each 'multi-access' network (i.e. Ethernet network, using the **broadcast** network type).
+	- Lists the routers which are attached to the multi-access network.
+- **Type 5 (AS-External LSA)**
+	- Generated by ASBRs to describe routes to destinations outside of the AS (OSPF domain).